 Admit it, sometimes we love our pets more than we love people.
 Who can pass up a soft coat, energetic wagging tail, and those appreciative dog kisses?
 If you’re a pet lover, you know that no matter what kind of day you’ve had, when your loyal companion greets you at the door, life is better at that moment.
 There is a reason why they call dogs “Man’s Best Friend”.

 We adopt them into our families and they come along on family trips.
 We take them to the park, to the beach, on a hike, or even camping.
 On road trips, everyone piles into the car, including the dog.
 The memories we make with our pets last a lifetime unfortunately so does pet hair, dog drool, and doggie odor.
 Removing pet hair from our cars can be a big pain in the you know what.
 The level of difficulty depends on the type of dog hair and the type of carpet fibers.
 Also, don’t forget the nose art or Snot Dots on the windows.
 Unlike regular grease and grime, drool and nose art is sticky, slimy, and just plain hard to get rid of.
-We’ve compiled a few tweezer-free tips to get rid of pet hair in your car and a few helpful suggestions to get your windows slobber free!
+We’ve compiled a few tweezer-free tips on how to get dog hair out of your car.

 For starters, your primary goal might be to protect your car from long-term damage.
 There are several factors that dictate how you go about this, such as the size of your dog, how many you have, where they ride in the car, etc. If you have a medium or large sized dog, then you probably have him/her riding in the back seat or back hatch of the car.
 The fiber used in trunks is much tougher and tends to hold on to dirt and dog hair making it more difficult to clean.
 A simple vacuum will never be able to extract the hair and get it perfectly clean.
 Here are 5 tips on handling dog drool and hair messes: